-This article was last updated May 20, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 23, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’ve ever had to request a new credit card after a breach, you know how important it is to keep your card number out of the wrong hands.
 Virtual card numbers make it easier to do that since they let you shop online while keeping your card information to yourself.

 Credit card fraud is by no means a new threat, but it is a threat that has evolved.
 While EMV (Europay, Mastercard and Visa) chip cards have made it more difficult for fraudsters to use counterfeit cards at point-of-sale (POS) terminals, they don’t protect you when you’re making purchases that don’t require you to physically hand over your card.

 In this article:

 - How virtual account numbers help keep you safe